Best Pregnancy Tracker Apps in 2026

 ★ 4.7 Free (employer-sponsored)

 Ovia takes a data-driven approach to pregnancy tracking.
-It logs more health metrics than most competitors — weight, blood pressure, mood, symptoms, medications, and nutrition — and provides insights based on your aggregate data.
-The food safety database is particularly useful, answering the constant "can I eat this?" questions of pregnancy.
+It logs more health metrics than many competitors, including weight, blood pressure, mood, symptoms, medications, and nutrition.
+Its food safety database is especially useful for common “can I eat this?” pregnancy questions.

-Ovia is often available free through employer health benefits programs, which means you may already have access without paying.
-The health tracking is more granular than most apps, which appeals to women who want detailed records to share with their healthcare provider.
+Ovia is often available free through employer health benefits programs.
+The health tracking is granular, which may appeal to people who want detailed records to discuss with a healthcare provider.

-The trade-off is that Ovia's extensive tracking means more data sharing.
-Privacy practices have been scrutinized, and the employer-sponsored model means your health data may be part of aggregate reporting.
-The editorial content is decent but not as strong as What to Expect or Flo.
-No meditation or labor tools are included.
+The trade-off is data sharing.
+Privacy practices and the employer-sponsored model deserve careful review, especially if you plan to log sensitive health details.
+Ovia’s editorial content is useful but not as strong as Flo or What to Expect, and it does not include meditation or labor preparation tools.

 What's good